unilincoln/RDM/training/pubcite.md

 * [CKAN](http://ckan.lincoln.ac.uk/)
 * The [Lincoln Repository](http://eprints.lincoln.ac.uk/)

 Depending on your discipline, the nature of your research, and the type of data you hold, it may be more appropriate for you to host and publish your data using a third-party system.
 Please contact [your Academic Subject Librarian](http://library.lincoln.ac.uk/home/learning-development/academic-subject-librarians/contact-your-academic-subject-librarian/) for advice.
+A [Data Management Plan (DMP)](https://orbital.lincoln.ac.uk/training-dmp) can help you understand the best place to host and publish your data.

+### Licences for publishing research data